mondalsou/NN_NVcen/README.md

 * The measured RMSE value for the validation set is in the order of 1.8E-04, which shows the very high accuracy of the predicted Model.

-Comparison of *Machine Learning Prediction* and *Qunatum Mechanical Simulation* results of D tensor
+Comparison of *Machine Learning Prediction* and *Qunatum Mechanical Simulation* results of D tensor for different atomic displacement.
+Both i and j of the *Dij* runs from 1 to 3.
+Nine columns of the figure represent all the 9 elements of D tensor.
+Each row represents *D* tensor as a function of the atomic displacements for different atoms.

 * RED point = Quantum Mechanical Simulation Result
 * BLUE point = Machine Learning Prediction